An inflammation of the alveoli and distal bronchioles caused by an immune response to inhaled allergens.

 Occupational exposure to organic dust is the key epidemiological factor - most commonly including Actinomycetesbacteria, animal proteins, or reactive chemicals.

-High index of suspicion of disease when evaluating individuals with interstitial lung disease or recurrent flu-like illness.
+Diagnosis requires a high index of suspicion when evaluating individuals with interstitial lung disease or recurrent flu-like illness.

 Immunological reaction to inhaled antigen is corroborative.

 Treatment involves avoidance of causative agent and use of corticosteroids.

 Hypersensitivity pneumonitis (HP), also known as extrinsic allergic alveolitis, is the result of non-IgE mediated immunological inflammation.
 HP is caused by repeated inhalation of non-human protein, which can be of natural plant or animal origin or can be the result of a chemical conjugated to a human airway protein, such as albumin.
 The inflammation of HP manifests itself in the alveoli and distal bronchioles.
 The clinical manifestations of HP depend on the concentration and frequency of exposure.
 The clinical syndromes - acute, sub-acute, and chronic HP - present differently.
 Some authors are now reporting that there are only two clinical syndromes; however, they vary as to whether they group sub-acute with the acute or the chronic form.
 Many cases of HP are caused by occupational exposure.

 LG declares that she has no competing interests.

 JF is an author of a number of references cited in this topic.

 AC declares that he has no competing interests.